Burrata Caprese Salad with Balsamic Pearls

 In the summer, I could eat fresh garden tomatoes and mozzarella with a sprinkling of basil day after day.
-This Burrata Caprese Salad with Balsamic Pearls is a jazzed up version of my favorite fresh tomato salad.
+This Burrata Caprese Salad Recipe with Balsamic Pearls is a jazzed up version of my favorite fresh tomato salad.

 With nothing close to a ripe garden tomato in the markets, I chose sweet cherry tomatoes on the vine to create this burrata caprese salad.
 Fresh mozzarella is usually my choice for a classic caprese, but burrata is an indulgent option.
 Burrata translates to “buttered” in Italian and is a shell of fresh mozzarella filled with cream and cheese curds.
 But the coolest thing about this salad are the balsamic pearls!